A Place for Mom

 When is it time for a memory care facility?

-If you’ve recognized changes in your loved one’s behavior or think they may no longer be safe living alone, consider that memory care might be needed.
+If you’ve recognized changes in your loved one’s behavior or think they may no longer be safe living alone due to mental health issues, consider memory care as an option.
+In the case that your elderly parent refuses help, try to respect their autonomy when possible.
 Schedule an appointment to discuss options with your loved one and their doctor.
+A doctor can evaluate signs of dementia using several tools and can help your family determine if memory care may be the best fit.

-Doctors evaluate signs of dementia using several tools, and can help your family determine if memory care may be the best fit.
-“When talking about memory care, or some form of a different living arrangement, I’ll center the talk around ability to perform activities of daily living and safety,” says Dr. Philip Branshaw, an internal medicine specialist in Batavia, Illinois.[01]
+“When talking about memory care, or some form of a different living arrangement, I’ll center the talk around ability to perform activities of daily living and safety,” says Dr. Philip Branshaw, an internal medicine specialist in Batavia, Illinois.

 “Looking at someone, you can sometimes see they’re not as tidily dressed, their hair’s disheveled, or they’ve lost significant weight because they forgot to eat,” Branshaw says.